 Having won 12 of 13 races prior to Belgium, it was somewhat ironic that championship number seven was sealed with a P2 finish, but sealed it was.
 They said that Juan Manuel Fangio’s record of five titles would never be beaten.
 Schumacher winning five on the trot had dispelled that.

 It was the culmination of years of hard-graft.
 It was the high-point of career with so many, his last podium at a track that had given us so many amazing memories of him.

-A DNF in 2005 and points in his three comeback years was the end for driver, who by the everyone knew who he was, and earned the respect of the media who had lambasted him.
+A DNF in 2005 and points in his three comeback years was the end for driver, who, by the end everyone knew his name, and had earned the respect of a media who had lambasted him.

 At his favourite circuit, 25 years on since the weekend that changed Formula One forever, #KeepFightingMichael.